 Today, Tim is working together with his wife Kayla to manage Kayla Sloan, LLC as well as creating graphics and videos for blogs, digital courses, and social media.
 Areas of expertise include photo editing and creation, layouts for print and digital media, and video editing.

-Tim has a passion for being creative and living life with Kayla to the fullest.
-They both enjoy walks with their two dogs, and cooking new recipes together.
+Tim has a passion for being creative and living life with Kayla and their kids to the fullest.
+They both enjoy spending time with their family and cooking new recipes together.
 You can see Tim’s portfolio here.

 Tom Blake, Contributing Writer

 Tom graduated from the University of Guelph in 2018 with a Bachelor’s Degree in Psychology and Marketing.
 After working as a digital marketing specialist out of school, he decided to chase his passion for finance, quitting his job to begin full-time freelance writing and blogging.

 Over the last few years, his writing and personal finance tips have been shared on The Penny Hoarder, Bankrate, Money Crashers, Yahoo Finance, and numerous other media outlets.
 He is also the founder of This Online World, a personal finance blog that teaches young adults how to make and save more money.
 More recently, Tom has also expanded to YouTube, and now helps educate other young adults on proper financial management.